EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Nonces MUST NOT be reused, both parties MUST generate fresh random nonces.

 Ephemeral keys SHOULD NOT be reused, both parties SHOULD generate fresh random ephemeral key pairs.
 Party V MAY reuse the ephemeral key to limit the effect of certain DoS attacks.
-For example, to reduce processing costs in the case of repeated uncompleted protocol runs, party V MAY pre-compute its ephemeral key E_V and reuse it for a small number of concurrent EDHOC executions until one EDHOC protocol instance has been successfully completed, which triggers party V to pre-compute a new ephemeral key E_V to use with new protocol runs.
+For example, to reduce processing costs in the case of repeated uncompleted protocol runs, party V MAY pre-compute its ephemeral key E_V and reuse it for a small number of concurrent EDHOC executions, for example until a number of EDHOC protocol instances has been successfully completed, which triggers party V to pre-compute a new ephemeral key E_V to use with subsequent protocol runs.

 The referenced processing instructions in {{SP-800-56a}} must be complied with, including deleting the intermediate computed values along with any ephemeral ECDH secrets after the key derivation is completed.